adamsilver/adamsilver.io-jekyll/_posts/2015-03-11-the-role-of-the-front-end-developer.md

 ## Accessibility

 The beauty of the web is one of reach; deploy once and access everywhere; there are just two requirements: a browser and an Internet connection.
-Oh and a competent Front-end developer who won't fuck up your website [[2](#ref2)].
+Oh and a competent Front-end developer who won't [fuck up your website](http://www.motherfuckingwebsite.com).

 Front-end developers are responsible and should take pride in the fact that, the UIs they build, are accessible to everyone, no matter their age, ability, user interaction preferences and, choice of device, Operating System and browser.